twolfson/twolfson.com/articles/learning-to-forget.md

 To reduce the likelihood of illegible notes, I have a few suggestions:

-- When writing down a word, remember the actual shape of the letter and draw that
+- When writing down a word, remember the shape of the letter and draw that
     - Sometimes when half-awake, my wires get crossed and I write gibberish letters
 - Rewrite the note in as soon as you wake up.
 Thoughts that seem fresh now might be lost later (kind of like with remembering dreams).